libsemigroups/libsemigroups_pybind11/docs/source/main-algorithms/knuth-bendix/overlap.rst

 Overlap
 =======

-TODO: An explanation of overlaps
+..
+TODO(0) this should be included in the KnuthBendix doc somehow TODO(0): An explanation of overlaps

 .. autoclass:: overlap